 14.1 EPMI Indemnification Obligations.
 EPMI shall indemnify, defend and hold Customer, and all of Customer's directors, employees, agents, Affiliates and permitted assigns, harmless from and against all claims, losses, liabilities, damages, judgments, awards, fines, penalties, costs and expenses (including reasonable attorneys' fees and disbursements) (collectively, "Losses") directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by EPMI, or (ii) the gross negligence or willful misconduct of EPMI.

 14.2 Customer Indemnification Obligations.
-Customer shall indemnify, defend and hold EPMI, and all of EPMI's directors, employees, agents, Affiliates and permitted assigns (collectively, the "EPMI Indemnitees"), harmless from and against all Losses directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by Customer, (ii) any Structured Transaction, unless otherwise specifically agreed by the Parties; and (iii) any third party claims arising from Customer's ownership or operation of the Facility.
+Customer shall indemnify, defend and hold EPMI, and all of EPMI's directors, employees, agents, Affiliates and permitted assigns (collectively, the "EPMI Indemnitees"), harmless from and against all Losses directly incurred in connection with or directly arising out of (i) any violation of applicable law, regulation or order by Customer, (ii) any Structured Transaction, unless otherwise specifically agreed by the Parties; and (iii) any third party claims arising from Customer's ownership or operation of any Facility or Resource.
 However, Customer shall have no obligation to indemnify the EPMI Indemnitees for Losses to the extent arising out of the gross negligence or willful misconduct of any EPMI Indemnitee.

 General Limitation of Liability.
 TO THE EXTENT PERMITTED BY NEW YORK LAW, NEITHER EPMI, CUSTOMER, NOR THEIR RESPECTIVE DIRECTORS, OFFICERS, AFFILIATE, SHAREHOLDERS, MANAGERS, OR EMPLOYEES WILL BE LIABLE TO ANY OTHER PARTY, OR ITS DIRECTORS, OFFICERS, SHAREHOLDERS, MANAGERS OR EMPLOYEES, UNDER BREACH OF CONTRACT, OR BREACH OF WARRANTY, FOR ANY INCIDENTAL, SPECIAL, INDIRECT, CONSEQUENTIAL, PUNITIVE OR EXEMPLARY DAMAGES WHATSOEVER (INCLUDING WITHOUT LIMITATION LOST PROFITS OR REVENUE) OF ANY NATURE CONNECTED WITH OR RESULTING FROM PERFORMANCE OF THIS AGREEMENT, WHETHER ARISING UNDER CONTRACT, TORT, STATUTE OR COMMON LAW, BUT RATHER SHALL BE LIABLE ONLY FOR DIRECT ACTUAL DAMAGES.
 NOTHING HEREIN CONTAINED SHALL BE CONSTRUED TO BE A LIMITATION OF DAMAGES NOT OTHERWISE IMPOSED BY NEW YORK ACCRUING AS A RESULT OF INTENTIONAL OR RECKLESS NEGLIGENCE BY A PARTY TO THIS AGREEMENT.